ML-Enabled Deformable Matched Filters for Band-Limit Compensation in Free-Space Optics: Methods

 After reception, the signal is digitised via the ADC then processed in Python.
 A low-pass filter with cut-off at $1.2B$ is applied to remove out-of-band noise.
 Timing synchronisation is achieved via cross-correlation between the transmitted and received signals \cite{mengali1997synchronization}:

-The synchronised signal is then passed through conventional matched filters $\hat{p}[n] = p[-n]$ and $\hat{p_b}[n] = p_b[-n]$ to establish the baseline performance.
+The synchronised signal is then passed through CMFs $\hat{p}[n] = p[-n]$ and $\hat{p_b}[n] = p_b[-n]$ to establish the baseline performance.
 The neural network receiver is trained to predict deformations to these baseline filters based solely on extracted signal features, enabling adaptive compensation without explicit symbol knowledge or decision feedback.